By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 687|Page: 1|4 min read

-In this passage from David Wallace’s Consider the Lobster, there are many deep thoughts ingrained within the passage and the author himself discusses many of his actions with regards to what he is saying.
-Given this, he is not always recognized for being consistent – at points he will address a section stating something about it and then he seems to act in the opposite manner when continuing on with his footnotes.
-But do his actions speak louder than his words in this sense or are they just looked upon differently?
+In this passage from David Wallace’s Consider the Lobster, there are many deep thoughts ingrained within the passage, and the author himself discusses many of his actions with regard to what he is saying.
+Given this, he is not always recognized for being consistent – at points, he will address a section stating something about it and then seems to act in the opposite manner when continuing on with his footnotes.
+But do his actions speak louder than his words in this sense, or are they just looked upon differently?

-He starts off this particular excerpt with a strong sentence stating, “the issues surrounding ‘correctness’ in contemporary American usage are both vexed and highly charged, and that the fundamental questions they involve are ones whose answers have to be literally worked out instead of merely found” (293).
+He starts off this particular excerpt with a strong sentence stating, “the issues surrounding ‘correctness’ in contemporary American usage are both vexed and highly charged, and that the fundamental questions they involve are ones whose answers have to be literally worked out instead of merely found” (Wallace, 2005, p.
+293).
 This relates back to how actions have some stance with that of words, in that sometimes to better understand what someone is trying to communicate, it is best to experience it yourself.
-Some of Wallace’s experiences are discussed in the footnotes, particularly ones about how he is a college professor himself, and how he has to engrain information into students proper English the beginning of each semester.
-But at the end of the day, what he lays out for students could be completely disregard until it pertains to them later on in their life.
-Wallace kind of critiques Garner for not necessarily connecting with his audience, as Wallace acts in a manner through his passage to make more of an effort to do so.
+Some of Wallace’s experiences are discussed in the footnotes, particularly ones about how he is a college professor himself, and how he has to engrain information into students proper English at the beginning of each semester.
+However, this process is not as straightforward as it seems; Wallace implies that true understanding is an evolving journey rather than a mere acquisition of knowledge.
+At the end of the day, what he lays out for students could be completely disregarded until it pertains to them later on in their life.
+Wallace critiques Garner for not necessarily connecting with his audience, as Wallace acts in a manner through his passage to make more of an effort to do so.

 As the saying goes, “actions speak louder than words”, but it is clear that this is not always the case with this given passage.
 David Wallace uses his words in the passage, his footnotes more specifically, to connect with readers and allow for a stronger understanding of the ideas being conveyed.
+By doing so, he fosters a dialogue that transcends mere text, urging readers to engage more critically with language.
 Yes, at a few points, his actions with his experience can tend to shy away from what he has previously said, but as a whole Wallace uses this way of communication to leave readers with a bigger message to walk away from the excerpt with.

 Browse our vast selection of original essay samples, each expertly formatted and styled